Cecilierenee/Unit2-Project/README.md

   -As a gamer, I can create a genre in my library.<br>
   -As a gamer, I can update a genre in my library.<br>
   -As a gamer, I can read a genre in my library.<br>
-  -As a gamer, I can read a game from a genre in my library.<br>
   -As a gamer, I can delete a genre from my library.<br>

 **Developer**<br>